 I would be cautious to ban books from your home that only present our current modern view of the world.
 To raise critical thinkers we can’t sanitize everything for our children.
 Yes, some of the language might be dated but we can use this as an opportunity to talk to our children about how our culture has evolved and why something that was once commonplace is now considered insensitive or offensive.
-I’ve found that some of these books provide a an excellent opportunity to discuss difficult topics with our children but topics we should discuss nonetheless.
+I know not everyone takes this view, but I’ve found that some of these books provide a an excellent opportunity to discuss difficult topics with our children but topics we should discuss nonetheless.

 My Child Can Read.
 Why Should I Still Read to Him?